-\begin{lemma} Let the circle act effectively on a 6-dimensional compact connected oriented manifold $M$ with a discrete fixed point set.
-Suppose that the biggest weight is 2, i.e., $\max\{w_{p,i} \, | \, 1 \leq i \leq 3, p \in M^{S^1}\}=2$.
-Then the number of fixed points with fixed point data $\{+,1,1,1\}$ ($\{+,1,1,2\}$ and $\{+,1,2,2\}$) and the number of fixed points with fixed point data $\{-,1,1,1\}$ ($\{-,1,1,2\}$ and $\{-,1,2,2\}$) are equal, respectively.
-Consequently, we can take an equivariant connected sum at fixed points of $M$ and at fixed points of rotations of $S^{6}$'s to construct a fixed point free $S^1$-action on a 6-dimensional compact connected oriented manifold. \end{lemma}
+\begin{lemma} Let the circle act on a 6-dimensional compact connected oriented manifold $M$ with a discrete fixed point set.
+Suppose that the largest weight at most 2, that is, Then the number of fixed points with fixed point data $\{+,1,1,1\}$ (respectively, $\{+,1,1,2\}$ and $\{+,1,2,2\}$) is equal to the number of fixed points with fixed point data $\{-,1,1,1\}$ (respectively, $\{-,1,1,2\}$ and $\{-,1,2,2\}$).
+Consequently, we can take equivariant connected sums at fixed points of $M$ and at fixed points of rotations of $S^{6}$'s to construct a fixed-point-free $S^1$-action on a 6-dimensional compact connected oriented manifold. \end{lemma}